Jewish Studies + Interfaith

 Chicago Manual of Style (17th ed.)

-Students in the Holocaust and Genocide program are required to use the Chicago Manual of Style (CMS).
+Students in the Holocaust and Genocide and Jewish Studies programs are required to use the Chicago Manual of Style (CMS).
 Therefore, the style of writing depends on the degree program and course subject matter or degree program, and the course syllabus and instructor should be the resource for clarification

 The Chicago Manual of Style Online is the venerable, time-tested guide to style, usage, and grammar in an accessible online format.
 It is the indispensable reference for writers, editors, proofreaders, indexers, copywriters, designers, and publishers, informing the editorial canon with sound, definitive advice.